frizatch/QGIS-Intro-to-GIS/README.md

 - Click Save and you'll have a .qgs or .qgz file appear in the folder you picked.

 ## Exploring Data
 The first thing to always do when working with data is to see what it actually IS!
-With geopspatial data, there are a few ways to look deeper into the information in a data layer.
+With geospatial data, there are a few ways to look deeper into the information in a data layer.

 ### Visual Check
 The first thing we'll do is visually inspect our layers in the map canvas to see what our layers look like...